Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 I am not a parent yet, but my wife and I are currently trying.
 I totally agree with what you have to say.
 I was speaking more in the sense of as to if these things should be regulated, or restricted in some way.

 I do see technology having a place in helping raise at least very small children.
 We have done enough baby sitting for friends and family to know for example that Baby monitors are useful!
-Could you raise a kid without one sure, but being able to put the child down for a nap upstairs while you go
+Could you raise a kid without one sure, but being able to put the child down for a nap upstairs while you go on about your activity downstairs where you won't wake them is a good thing.

+I can see being able to power on a night light or mobile without mom or day entering the room might be positive thing too.
+Entering the room your self might be more stimulation than you want to provide when you hope to get the kid to go back to sleep.
+The question is where is the line of abdication responsibility to technology and using technology to be a better parent?
+That might not even be the same place in every family.

 >I am not a parent yet, but my wife and I are currently trying.